Amazon Vendor Central and Seller Central: Definition

 The FBM fulfillment option is much more hands-on and labor intensive.
 If you have a very reliable and fast logistical network in terms of shipping and storage, or if your business is only regional and local, FBM is possible.
 Still, be prepared to allocate many people and resources to compete with Amazon’s fulfillment network if you choose this option.

-Some of the Amazon skills that are already available on your team are probably transferable to Seller Central but do consider that you may need to re-delegate some roles and responsibilities.
+Some of the Amazon skills that are already available on your team are probably transferable to Amazon Vendor to Seller Central but do consider that you may need to re-delegate some roles and responsibilities.

 For example, if you already have a team managing your advertising and customer relationships, then these people can probably handle these responsibilities on the seller side as well.